 2 min read

-12 Most Common Misspelled (and Misused!)
-Words in Content Writing
+12 Commonly Misspelled Words in Content Writing

 As an online marketer, there are numerous areas to test, check over and tweak for all campaigns.
 One of these areas that should never be overlooked or left to chance, is the spelling and grammar in your email newsletters, online surveys, Tweets and even your text messages.
 Everyone falls into this trap, even veteran content writers.
 So, it's nice, every now and then, to take a refresher course and ensure that you remain on top of any mistakes.
 Any of these spelling or grammatical mishaps screams, "amateur hour" and "I don't care or have enough time to check my work!"

 Even spelling correctors in your word processors can't save you every time.
 Sure, you spelled the word correctly, say "your" but what you really meant to write is "you're."
 Without an eagle eye and a figurative red pen, your content may be beautifully spelled but entirely confusing.
 Not to mention the fact that ISPs use bad spelling as a flag for overall deliverability.